sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Convert numbers into binary, octal and hexadecimal
+Short desc    : Convert numbers into binary, octal and hexadecimal
 URL          : http://tug.org/texlive/
-Лицензия     : Copyright only
+License      : Copyright only
-Описание     : Provides expandable macros for both fixed-width and minimum-
+Descript     : Provides expandable macros for both fixed-width and minimum-
              : width numbers to bases 2, 4, 8 and 16.
 ```